1

 11) Contention v16

-Women Mentioned in This Exposition
+Women Mentioned in

-The Incorrect Interpretation
+The Incorrect

 There is one main incorrect interpretation of the first half of 1 Corinthians 11, with many minor variations, that the gospel was a message of equality for women which resulted in Corinthian church women beginning to wear short hair or go without headcoverings in a society which considered such things to be less than respectable or possibly like pagan temple prostitutes.
 But secular history is not reliable.
 God would not give us scripture that was dependent on secular history to be able to understand it.
 He does not preserve history books, he preserves only his word.
 “His truth endureth unto all generations,” Ps100:5.